Our Story

 2019

-SLMDances hyper focuses on research, creation and development of PURPLE and investing in a new cohort of collaborators.
+SLMDances reimagines itself as a Collective.
+We hyper focus on research, creation and development of PURPLE and invest in a new cohort of collaborators.

 2021